 A vibrant student group, the Oxford University Arab Cultural Society, organises public lectures and cultural events for those originating from and those interested in the region.
 Similarly, the Oxford Chabad Society hosts high profile national and international guest speakers on Jewish and Israeli topics during university terms and holds open Shabbat dinners every Friday night.

-There are nearly 80 academic staff from North Africa and the Middle East currently working at the university with research specialties ranging from art history and classical architecture to structural biology.
+There are nearly 80 academic staff from North Africa and the Middle East currently working at the university in a range of research specialties.

 Dr Guy Kahane (Israel)